UmmItC/Blog/content/en/blog/windows/terminal/scoop/scoop-commands.md

 ### Global Installation: Available System-Wide

 On the other hand, if you want a package to be accessible to all users on the system, a global installation is the way to go.
 This involves using the `-g` flag during installation.
-By doing so, you're instructing Scoop to install the package globally, making it available from any user account.
-However, it's important to note that installing a package globally using the `-g` flag requires superuser permissions.
-This is because global installation involves making system-wide changes that affect all users.
+By doing so, you're instructing Scoop to install the package globally, making it available from any user account. **However, it's important to note that installing a package globally using the `-g` flag requires superuser permissions.** This is because global installation involves making system-wide changes that affect all users.

 >**Tip**: If you only need a package to be available for your user account, you can install it locally without using the `-g` flag.
 This ensures that you won't require superuser permissions for installation, and the package will remain exclusive to your user.

 Here's the command for a global installation:

+1. **Open the Terminal as Superuser**: Begin by opening the terminal with superuser privileges.
+This step is crucial as you'll need superuser access to install packages globally.

+2. **Install package with Globally -g**: Replace `<package>` with the name of the package you intend to install.

 ```shell
 scoop install -g <package>
 ```

-Replace `<package>` with the name of the package you intend to install.

 By understanding the difference between local and global installations and the role of the `-g` flag, you can tailor your package management approach to suit your needs.
 With this knowledge, you can make the most of Scoop and efficiently organize your Windows terminal sessions.